DorcasKomane/shopify-newsletter/README.md

 ## Lessons Learned
 - Developed a better understanding of table-based layouts for email design to ensure cross-client compatibility.
 - Encountered challenges with consistent rendering across some mail clients and adjusted styles accordingly.
-- Learned to test email compatibility with testi.at [testi.at](https://shopify-newsletter.netlify.app)
+- Learned to test email compatibility with [testi.at](https://shopify-newsletter.netlify.app) tool.